klzgrad/naiveproxy/README.md

   }
 }
 ```
 `:443` must appear first for this Caddyfile to work.
+See Caddyfile [docs](https://caddyserver.com/docs/caddyfile/directives/tls) for customizing TLS certificates.
 For more advanced usage consider using [JSON for Caddy 2's config](https://caddyserver.com/docs/json/).

 Run with the Caddyfile:
 ```